 -C1 Advanced or C2 Proficiency.

-TOPIK certificates are not compulsory for every course however it is a part of the requirement for your visa to be approved making it a necessary evil.
+TOPIK certificates are not compulsory for every course however it is a part of the requirement for your visa to be approved.

 You can know more about TOPIK and how to register for it here.